Introduction

 Emergency Services

-In case of an emergency, it is important to familiarize yourself with the emergency contact numbers in Berlin.
-The general emergency number is 112, which can be dialed for police, fire, or medical assistance.
+When in case of an emergency, it is important to know the emergency contact numbers in Berlin.
+The general emergency number is 112 and it constitutes of calling for police, fire or medical assistance.

 Language Barrier

-While it is recommended to learn some basic German phrases, especially for emergency situations, many individuals in Berlin also speak English.
-Emergency service operators and personnel are generally trained to communicate in English as well.
+You do want to learn some basic German phrases, especially for emergencies, but many people in Berlin speak English.
+They generally also train emergency service operators and personnel to communicate in English.

 Conclusion